 The chapel is located near Clark Hall.

 The chapel is not to be used as a general camping or activity area.
+Knives, weapons of all varieties are to be left outside the chapel area.

 CAMPFIRES:

 All camp and cooking fires must be constructed in designated fire pits or rings.
 There are four established campfire pits at Otter Lake (Ontario) Camp, Lower Mafeking, Mafeking, Memorial and Gillespie Field campsites.
-Fires are to be build and maintained according to good Scouting Practices.
+Fires are to be built and maintained according to good Scouting Practices.

 Adequate firefighting equipment must be available at all times, at least two 5 gallon pails of water for a small campfire.

-Fires are never to be left unattended and are to be extinguished before you leave the camp.
+Fires, or smoldering firesare never to be left unattended and are to be fully extinguished before you leave the camp.

 CEREMONIAL CAMPFIRE: